Become a Palliative Care Volunteer Today!

 Ambassador Volunteers are the 'face' of the organisation.
-They assist by planning and presenting to groups on SEPC and palliative care, representing PCASE at events as well as assisting with coordination, set up and pack up of events.
+They assist by planning and presenting to groups on palliative care and Palliative Care South East services, representing PCSE at events as well as assisting with coordination, set up and pack up of events, expos and presentations.

 PCSE bereavement volunteers are an essential support to carers and family of the deceased.
 They provide emotional and compassionate care through phone call follow ups, support group settings and provide information for further support through PCSE or external settings.

 At Palliative Care South East volunteers are an integral part of our service and our team.